RIT-EVT/telemetry-database/Rampup/README.md

 #### Decoding Time!

 If I were really evil, I would make you do what we originally did at the beginning of the life of this db.
-You'd have to decide a mf4 file by looking at the individual bits of data, figure out how to organize them for a SQL database, and how to decode the DBC file.
+You'd have to decode a mf4 file by looking at the individual bits of data, figure out how to organize them for a SQL database (this was the original plan), and how to decode the DBC file.

 <br>
 <b>BUT...</b>